 - Calculating the velocity of the team

-- Forcing teams to work on small batches of work (stories must be able to be completed within the time-box)
+- Forcing teams to work on small batches of work that can be completed within the timebox

-- Encouraging people to work together in order to get work completed within the time box
+- Encouraging people to work together to complete the work within the timebox